The thermodynamics of computational copying in biochemical systems

-{\bf Trade-off between dissipation and error.} The bound in Eq.\,\ref{bound} holds for all choices of $s_{RL}$, $s_R$ and $p^\prime$.
+The bound in Eq.\,\ref{bound} holds for all choices of $s_{RL}$, $s_R$ and $p^\prime$.
 But how close does the biochemical network come to this bound, and can it be reached in certain conditions?
 Our concrete mapping allows us to examine these questions.
 Initially, we consider the simplest case of equal accuracy ($s_R = s_{RL}=s$).
 The dissipation per copy \teoedit{cycle} for the biochemical network (Eq. \ref{eq:w_chem_biochemical}) then reduces to

-with $E_s = E_{s_{RL}}= E_{s_R}$.
-The chemical work per copy \teoedit{cycle}, ${w_{\rm chem}}/{n_{\rm copy} }$, is plotted against $p^\prime$ in Fig. \ref{fig:tradeoff}\,A-B for two values of $s$ (red dashed lines).
+with $E_s = E_{s_{RL}}= E_{s_R}=-(\Delta \mu_1 + \Delta \mu_2)/2$, half of the free energy released by the breakdown of ATP into ADP and P. The chemical work per copy \teoedit{cycle}, ${w_{\rm chem}}/{n_{\rm copy} }$, is plotted against $p^\prime$ in Fig. \ref{fig:tradeoff}\,A-B for two values of $s$ (red dashed lines).
 We also indicate behaviour forbidden by the thermodynamic bound of Eq.\,\ref{bound} (grey region).
 In Fig. \ref{fig:tradeoff}\,(C), we fix $p^\prime = 0.5$ and plot the cost per copy cycle against $s$ for the biochemical network (red dashed line) and an optimal system that saturates the bound (solid blue line).

 Both the cost of biochemcial network and the thermodynamic bound drop as the required accuracy is decreased.
 The irreversible loss of information bounds the work, and lower accuracy implies less information to be lost.
 It is clear from Fig. \ref{fig:tradeoff}\,(C), however, that the two systems have a very different tradeoff between dissipation and accuracy.
 The required free-energy input for the biochemical case diverges as $s \rightarrow 1$ \teoqqq{(${w_{\rm chem}}/{n_{\rm copy}} \approx - 2 p^\prime(1-p^\prime) kT\ln(1-s)$)}, whereas the dissipated work remains finite in an optimal system.
 It is clear that a cell will have to sacrifice some accuracy for the sake of efficiency.
 Even in the limit of low accuracy ($s \rightarrow \frac{1}{2}$) and at $p^\prime=0.5$, the biochemical network is twice as costly as the bound ($\eta \rightarrow \frac{1}{2}$ from above).
 Expanding Eqs.\,\ref{bound} and \ref{w_simple} for $s \rightarrow \frac{1}{2}$ gives ${w_{\rm chem}}/{n_{\rm copy}} \approx 4 kT (s-\frac{1}{2})^2$ for the biochemical network and ${w_{\rm chem}}/{n_{\rm copy}} \approx 2 kT (s-\frac{1}{2})^2$ for the optimal device and protocol.